Scabface seized him by the throat and held him down. I commenced the interrogation.

 He sayt he’d told those sisters where Snakes-Purr might be found, but they – being citie queens – had no wish to cross the river.

-Nor had he.
+Nor had he, then.
 The south bank was a wicked place, festered with bears and bulls and bloodie dogs.
 But one day he – being curious – followed a player from the playhouse in the fields along the street that led to the bridge.

 When he wished to turn back, a gang of ruffians [dogs] chased him.
-He ran through the citie gate, and sought shelter at an inn.
+He ran through the citie’s gate, and sought shelter at an inn.

 And having come so far, he journeyed on.
 Inn to inn.
 Then he crossed the bridge, praying no wicked person would cast him in the river for sport.

 He crept through the fearsome southern stinks until he nosed his Theater, built anew and named the Glob.
 His old company, the Lord Chamberlain’s men, was there.
 Snakes-Purr among them.

 It was at the Glob he saw the gentlemen.
 They’d come to bespeak a play of their own choosing.